Mikael Jansson (politician): Political career

 Mikael Jansson is also one of twelve members in the Swedish Export Control Council (ECC), a parliamentary appointed group that advise the Inspectorate of Strategic Products (ISP) on how to deal with war material export issues.
 The Sweden Democrats party have one seat in total in the council.

 On 1 February 2017 the Swedish government decided to start a new defence commission that will be finished in May 2019.
 Jansson was appointed representative for the Sweden Democrats party.

-On 9 April 2018 he defected to the SD breakaway Alternative for Sweden.
+On 9 April 2018 he defected to the SD breakaway Alternative for Sweden citing the SD's shift in policy to be more open to NATO membership.
+He lost his seat in the general election held that year.

 Controversies

 In the fall of 2016 before the US election, Jansson chose to publicly go out in the Swedish media by writing an article in one of Sweden's largest newspaper Expressen saying "Should the United States maintain its superpower status it will require that someone will take a series of difficult decisions " and attacking President Obama's foreign policy, saying "American foreign policy, both have been cynical, cruel and has failed.".
 Mikael Jansson had not cleared the article within his party and did not have the party's support.

 The Sweden Democrats party leader Jimmie Åkesson, as well as all other 348 members of parliament from all parties, declared most of them either supported Hillary Clinton or did not want to choose.
 Jansson was invited to several TV and radio interviews where he chose to defend his earlier statement that "Donald Trump was the best choice not only for the USA but for Europe and Sweden as well".
 Several Swedish media called it shocking and Sweden's Minister for Justice and Migration Morgan Johansson from the Social Democrats party said on Twitter "Mikael Jansson (SD) supports Trump.
 Not surprisingly.
 Haters holding together."